-- · Rent to buy can be one of the most expensive ways to purchase goods - · Have you considered all of your options? - See if you are eligible for a no interest or low interest loan, see page 20 - Fees, interest, insurance and any other rental costs are added to the purchase price of the goods - If you stop making the rental payments, the goods could be repossessed.
-Funds paid to that point won't be refunded. - · You don't own the item until the end of the fully paid contract - Before deciding, refer to MoneySmart's rent vs buy calculator https://moneysmart.gov.au/other-ways-to-borrow/rent-vs-buy-calculator
+- · Rent to buy can be one of the most expensive ways to purchase goods - · Have you looked at all of your options? - See if you are eligible for a no interest or low interest loan, see page 20 - Fees, interest, insurance and any other rental costs are added to the purchase price of the goods - If you stop making the rental payments, the goods could be repossessed.
+The money you have paid up until that point won't be refunded. - You don't own the item until the end of the fully paid contract - Before deciding, refer to MoneySmart's rent vs buy calculator https://moneysmart.gov.au/other-ways-to-borrow/rent-vs-buy-calculator